00Fjongl/js-extra/Debugging/RegExp.md

 An expression written in JavaScript is more likely to cause errors when transported to Python's implementation.
 When transporting outside of JavaScript:
 * Look-behind assertions must be fixed-width, meaning that the number of characters cannot vary.
-  * This does not extend to assertions that search for multiple matches of the same length, or look-ahead assertions.
+  * This does not extend to searches for different items of the same length, or look-ahead assertions.
 * `[^]` may throw an error.
 * Word breaks signified by `\b` may not function as intended.
 * Regular expression flags are set in different ways.